Charity shops in Runcorn

 There are buyers closer to home, but a specialist precious-metal buyer with a city-grade operation generally means a drive into Liverpool, around 16 to 18 miles from Runcorn and roughly 25 to 30 minutes by road, parking and waiting aside.
 For a volunteer-run shop, that is time the online route gives back.

 Handling it online keeps the team in the shop.
 GoldPaid emails the Special Delivery label, the parcel is packed and booked in locally, and the valuation work is done at GoldPaid’s end.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Runcorn donations to set aside before pricing

 Certain donations are worth holding back for a closer look rather than pricing on sight.
-The list below covers the items most commonly undervalued in a busy charity shop.
+The list below covers the items most easily undervalued in a busy charity shop.

 - Gold and silver jewellery of all kinds, including broken, tangled or stoneless pieces